Talome

 Talome displays every running container, including your Umbrel apps, with their names, images, ports, and health status.

-3. Import Apps into Talome Management
+3. Reinstall Apps via Talome

-4. Handle Umbrel-Specific Configuration
+4. Notes on Umbrel-Specific Configuration

 5. Configure Integrations